Michael Lou Martin

 Michael Lou Martin (February 3, 1932 – May 27, 2015) was an American philosopher and former professor at Boston University.
 Martin specialized in the philosophy of religion, although he also worked on the philosophies of science, law, and social science.
 He served with the US Marine Corps in Korea.

 Life and academic career

-Martin completed a Bachelor of Science in Business Administration in 1956 at Arizona State University.
-He was awarded an MA in philosophy at the University of Arizona in 1958 and in 1962 he was awarded a Ph.D. in philosophy from Harvard University.
+Martin graduated from Arizona State University with a Bachelor of Science in business administration in 1956.
+He earned a Master of Arts in philosophy from the University of Arizona in 1958, then earned his Ph.D. in philosophy from Harvard University in 1962.
 He was appointed assistant professor at University of Colorado in 1962 and in 1965 he moved to Boston University.
 He was appointed Professor of Philosophy Emeritus after a lifelong career at Boston University.
 Martin died on 27 May 2015, aged 83.

 Debates

 Martin took part in a number of written and internet debates with Christian philosophers.